 The toast depends on the occasion.
 Weddings, birthday parties, and housewarming parties all merit a toast, and national events such as Bastille day and festivals all have a toast of their own.
 So, here are some formal ways to toast on different occasions.

-- Portons un toast – this is the formal way to give a toast, and if you want to add who or what you are toasting to, add “à” and the subject.
+- Portons un toast – this is the formal way to give a toast.
+“Porter un toast” translates literally as “carry a toast” and if you want to add who or what you are toasting to, add “à” and the subject.
 For example, “Portons un toast à votre remise des diplômes” which means “Let’s toast to your graduation.”

 - Levons nos verres – This means “Let’s raise our glasses.”
 If you want to be specific, add “à” and your subject.
 For example, “Levons nos verres à votre nouvelle maison” means ” Let’s raise our glasses to your new house.”